Charged With Harassment

 2. Subjects another to striking, kicking, shoving, or other offensive touching, or threatens to do so; or

 As you can see, all three parts of the statute are relatively vague.
-The third element in particular says harassment can be any other “alarming conduct” that has the purpose to alarm or seriously annoy another person.
-The broad-based language entitles prosecutors to charge harassment for a variety of offenses that are unlisted in the statute.
-Luckily, the New Jersey Courts have made it clear that certain facts must be shown in order for you to be convicted of harassment.
+The third element, in particular, states that harassment can be any other “alarming conduct” intended to alarm or seriously annoy another person.
+The broad language entitles prosecutors to charge harassment for offenses not listed in the statute.
+Luckily, the New Jersey Courts have made it clear that specific facts must be shown for you to be convicted of harassment.
 The Court has stated that “intent” must be shown, meaning you must have had as your purpose the harassment of another person when committing the harassing act.
-Also, New Jersey Courts have stated that the victim must be disturbed, irritated, or bothered to a consequential degree, meaning the Courts will look at the impact that the conduct had on the victim in determining whether the conduct qualifies as harassment or not.
-Obviously, these determinations can be extremely subjective, meaning the Municipal Court Judge will determine each charge on a case-by-case basis.
-Since the prosecutor (remember he or she is a lawyer) can make a strong case for harassment based on the broadness of the statute, it is of the utmost importance that you have an experienced harassment defense attorney by your side to defend against these charges.
+Also, New Jersey Courts have stated that the victim must be disturbed, irritated, or bothered to a consequential degree, meaning the Courts will look at the impact the conduct had on the victim in determining whether it qualifies as harassment.
+Obviously, these determinations can be highly subjective, meaning the Municipal Court Judge will determine each charge on a case-by-case basis.
+Since the prosecutor (remember, he or she is a lawyer) can make a strong case for harassment based on the broadness of the statute, it is of the utmost importance that you have an experienced harassment defense attorney by your side to defend against these charges.

 What Penalties May Result From a Harassment Conviction?

-Convictions in Municipal Court are significant and a harassment conviction is no exception.
+Convictions in Municipal Court are significant, and a harassment conviction is no exception.
 The Judge can sentence you (if found guilty of harassment) for up to six months in prison, impose a fine of up to $1,000, assess numerous court fees, and require a certain number of hours of community service.
-Additionally, you will have a conviction for harassment placed on your permanent criminal record.
-This record can be seen by all future employers, schools, and professional licensors, making it more difficult for you to get a job, get into school, or get a career license.
-A harassment charge on your permanent criminal will have an impact that will not disappear unless you petition for and are successfully granted an expungement.
-You are not eligible for expungement until 5 years later.
-Please call Fredrick P. Niemann, an experienced municipal court attorney today toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Additionally, you will have a harassment conviction placed on your permanent criminal record.
+This record can be seen by all future employers, schools, and professional licensing bodies, making it more difficult for you to get a job, get into school, or obtain a career license.
+A harassment charge on your permanent criminal record will remain unless you petition for and are granted an expungement.
+You are not eligible for expungement for 5 years.
+Please call Fredrick P. Niemann, an experienced municipal court attorney, today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 You can meet privately and confidentially.

 CALL MR. NIEMANN TODAY.